top of page

 current projects

-*I am currently undertaking training to become an Eco Therapist
+*I have recently qualified in training to become an Eco Therapist

 with a level 3 Advanced Wilderness Therapy qualification with EQE Outdoors.
-This will allow me to practice as a qualified Eco Therapist.
+This allows me to practice as a qualified Eco Therapist.
+In 2026 I will be offering 1;1 outdoor creative therapy and walk and talk counselling.

 Please keep visiting my website for updates .